-Significant variations in the net revenues periods is primarily due to variances is gold sales.
+Significant variations in the net revenues periods is primarily due to variances is gold sales and metal prices.

-Significant variations in the net loss from one period to another are mainly due to variations in gold sales, increase in the start-up costs of mining operations, the issuance of incentive stock options, which results in an increase in stock-based compensation, and the impairment of an accounts receivable .
+Significant variations in the net loss from one period to another are mainly due to variations in gold sales, metal prices, increase in the start-up costs of mining operations, the issuance of incentive stock options, which results in an increase in stock-based compensation.